-Select this setting if you want to assign the role Figure to the element.
+Select this setting if you want to assign the Figure role to the element in every case (i.e. the element will be exported as a "Figure" structure element in every case).
 Do not forget to add an alternative text.